seantwie03/rhel-lab/README.md

 The VMs that are created are not subscribed to the Red Hat repositories, instead the DVD ISO is mounted into the VM and configured as a repository.
 This enables package installation without a subscription.
 If you wish to subscribe the VMs consider creating an account and joining the [developer program](https://developers.redhat.com/articles/faqs-no-cost-red-hat-enterprise-linux).

-### Branches
+### Options

-This repository has 3 branches.
-Each branch creates similar VMs, but they all use different techonlogy to do so.
+This repository has a few branches.
+Each branch will create the lab environment described above, but they use different techonlogy to do so.
 If you don't care which underlying technology is used, stick with the `main` branch.

 | Branch            | VM Creation      | VM Configuration        | Hypervisors | Operating Systems |
 | ----------------- | ---------------- | ----------------------- | --------------- | ---------------- |